OpenAPITools/openapi-generator/modules/openapi-generator/src/main/resources/ruby-sinatra-server/README.md

 You need to install a rack-supported web server, such as webrick and thin.

 The default Gemfile is as follows.
-Update the name of the web server for your demand.
+Update the name of the web server as your prefer.

 ```
 source 'https://rubygems.org'